flengyel/sagepod/README.md

 - Python 3.x (for podman-compose)
 - SageMath container image from Docker Hub

+NOTE: As of 28 June 2025, no arm64 SageMath container images are available on Docker Hub.
+SagePod won't run a SageMath container on the
+Raspberry Pi 5. :(

 ## Python Virtual Environment Setup

 This setup uses podman-compose in a Python virtual environment.
 The repository includes a `venvfix.sh` script to simplify the setup process: